Easy to make and fun to use

 Once they’re cool, bulk rinse the whole lot with water and glass cleaner and rub dry to remove primer dust.
 A mesh sieve and a lint-free towel are handy items to have around for this procedure.
 Once they’re clean, the frit balls are ready to use as design elements or for building larger forms.

-The frit balls shown above were made with Opaline Striker frit, which should be fired on the cool side to achieve a pleasing translucent quality: 1480°F (804°C) with a 15-minute hold.
-Get Opaline Striker frit working notes.
+The frit balls shown above were made with Opaline frit, which should be fired on the cool side to achieve a pleasing translucent quality: 1480°F (804°C) with a 15-minute hold.
+Get Opaline frit working notes.

 Consider skimming the upper portions of one- or five-pound jars of coarse frit to work with larger pieces.